alanta/bolt-comments/README.md

 ## Front-end development

-The UI is a plain vanilla React app, created with [create-react-app](https://facebook.github.io/create-react-app).
+The UI is a plain vanilla React app.
 In the project directory, you can run:

 * `yarn start` Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.\
+Open [http://localhost:1234](http://localhost:1234) to view it in the browser.
   The page will reload if you make edits.
 You will also see any lint errors in the console.
-* `yarn test` Launches the test runner in the interactive watch mode.
 * `yarn build` Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.